Predictia/AQUA/diagnostics/tropical_rainfall/README.md

  - **comparison_of_lowres_models.ipynb**:

     The notebook demonstrates:
-    - a simple comparison of obtained histograms for different climate models,
+    - histogram comparison for different climate models,
-    - ability to merge a few separate plots into a single one,
+    - the ability to merge a few separate plots into a single one,
-    - mean of tropical and global precipitation calculations,
+    - mean of tropical and global precipitation calculations for different climate models,
     - bias between climatological model and observations.

 ## Contributing